cleancoded/money-habitudes-online/README.md

 ## Settings

-Rename `moneyhabitudes/settings-example.py` to `moneyhabitudes/settings.py`.
-It is recommnded to specify the commented out variables at the bottom of the file.
+Copy `moneyhabitudes/settings-example.py` to `moneyhabitudes/settings.py`.
+It is recommnded to specify the variables at the bottom of the file.

 ## Starting the debug environment